 \section{Introduction}

 Graph Neural Networks (GNNs) have demonstrated remarkable versatility and modeling capabilities.
 However, several challenges still hinder their widespread applicability, with scalability being the most significant concern.
 This scalability issue affects both the training and inference phases.
-Previous research has sought to mitigate the higher training computation by using three broad categories of methods: \begin{enumerate*} \item Training every iteration on the sampled subgraph \item Training on a coarsened graph generated from a coarsening algorithm \item Training on a synthetic graph that mimics the original graph \end{enumerate*}.
+Previous research has sought to mitigate the high training computation cost by using three broad categories of methods: \begin{enumerate*} \item Training every iteration on a sampled subgraph \item Training on a coarsened graph generated from a coarsening algorithm \item Training on a synthetic graph that mimics the original graph \end{enumerate*}.
 Unfortunately, these smaller graphs can only be utilized for training purposes and have not alleviated the computational burden during inference since the method mentioned above requires the whole graph during the inference phase.
 Consequently, for larger graphs, not only do inference times increase, but memory consumption may also exceed limitations.

 To mitigate the high computational cost associated with the inference phase, we decompose the original graph $G$ into a collection of subgraphs $\mathcal{G}_s = \{G_1, G_2, \dots, G_k\}$.
 This transformation yields substantial improvements in inference efficiency, achieving up to a $\mathbf{100\times}$ speedup for single-node prediction.
 Moreover, it significantly reduces memory consumption by as much as $\mathbf{100\times}$ —thereby enabling scalable inference on large-scale graphs comprising millions of edges.
-We provide a theoretical characterization of the upper bound on the coarsening ratio under which our method's time and space complexity remain superior to that of the standard approach.
+We provide a theoretical characterization of the upper bound on the expected size of subgraphs under which our method's time and space complexity remain superior to that of the baselines.
 Notably, we observe that conventional methods often fail to perform inference on large graphs due to memory constraints, whereas our approach remains effective and scalable in such scenarios.